 First, this has been one of the most common statements made by blacks, that just doesn’t make any sense to me at all.
 Secondly, many people who make this statement are usually making it for the opposite reason, ” to take out of the community as much as they can”.

 I have to admit that I don’t even know where this statement came from but have heard it enough to make me gag.
-It seem like another cliche we used for every problem we encounter in our society.
-All you can hear from black politicians, community leaders, business owners and a list of other characters, when presented with something to say about our terrible condition or plight, this is their most used quote “We Need To Give Back To The Community”.
+It seems like another cliche we used for every problem we encounter in our society.
+All you can hear from black politicians, community leaders, business owners and a list of other characters when presented with something to say about our terrible condition or plight, this is their most used quote “We Need To Give Back To The Community”.
 Nothing original, creative or current at all.
 Nothing concrete!

 I think the real behind this issue is that many Blacks are not interested in giving back to the community.
 As a matter of fact, many have been desperately trying to get out of these communities, others are trying to get something out of these communities and the rest just have plan apathy for these communities.

 If there were ever a real commitment to giving back to the communities, god knows these communities would not still today suffer the worst statistics on every level in every category that has to do with a better life.